s5no5t/frtrss/doc/API.md

 ## Public API Methods

 ### `PermissionBuilder<T>`
 The `PermissionBuilder` class is the main entry point for creating your permission policies.
 It is a generic builder that lets you configure permissions based on a resource type `T`.
+All methods return the builder instance, allowing for fluent method chaining.

 **Public Methods:**